-a.
-Discuss and explore meaning of Well-being and key concepts: self-awareness, resilience, mindfulness, compassion, empathy

-- b.
-Understand the obstacles to well-being and evaluate the impact of stress on interactions with co-workers, youth and families served in OST - c.
-Practice and implement exercises and tools that promote self-care using a personalized well-being action plan
+- a.
+Discuss and explore the meaning of well-being and key concepts: self-awareness, resilience, mindfulness, compassion, empathy. - b.
+Identify the obstacles to well-being and evaluate the impact of stress on interactions with co-workers, youth and families served in OST. - c.
+Practice exercises and tools that promote self-care through creating a personalized well-being action plan.